particle-iot/docs/src/content/reference/device-os/firmware.md

 }
 ```

+The button handlers may run as an interrupt service routine (ISR).
+There are limitations on what calls you can make from
+an ISR, see [attachInterrupt](/reference/device-os/api/interrupts/attachinterrupt/) for more information.
+Logging calls such as `Log.info()` do not work from the button handler as it's called from an interrupt service routine (ISR) and logging cannot be done from an interrupt context.

 Some event types provide additional information.
 For example the `button_click` event provides a parameter with the number of button clicks:

 ```